 There is a growing trend for women to have as much involvement in their birth as possible and the maternal assisted caesarean delivery has started to be mentioned in multiple births circles.
 It’s important to consider that although relatively straightforward in a singleton pregnancy, a multiple pregnancy carries increased risks.

-As Professor Pennell explains with this procedure the mother is prepared for her caesarean section in the normal manner, however, her arms and hands are prepared with surgical scrub, gown, and gloves such that when the head comes out the mother can reach down and put her hands around the baby’s shoulders and complete the delivery by herself.
+Professor Pennell explains that with this procedure the mother is prepared for her caesarean section in a normal manner, however, her arms and hands are prepped with surgical scrub, gown, and gloves such that when the baby’s head comes out the mother can reach down and put her hands around the shoulders and complete the delivery by herself.

 “The important thing to realise is that in a twin delivery if the first baby is coming head first this procedure is certainly possible, but in terms of a breech delivery, these are technically challenging in caesarean and vaginal delivery,”

-“So, it’s not possible for a mother to bring her arms down and grab the baby’s legs and deliver that baby safely,” says Professor Pennell.
+“So, it’s not possible for a mother to bring her arms down and grab the baby’s legs and deliver that baby safely,” warns Professor Pennell.

-Hypnobirthing Practitioner and Birthing Doula Elyse Jamieson did exactly what Associate Professor Pennell advises, she did her research and got a second opinion to find a birthing team she was happy with to deliver her non-identical twins.
+Hypnobirthing Practitioner and Birthing Doula Elyse Jamieson did exactly what Professor Pennell advises, she did her research and got a second opinion to find a birthing team she was happy with to deliver her fraternal twins.